hat-sag/ARM-Docs/data-catalog-react/README.md

 # Data Catalog React Example

 This directory contains a small React application showcasing a data catalog UI.
 It uses Vite for development and Tailwind CSS for styling.
+The production build outputs to the `build` directory so it works with the Vercel static builder.

 ## Setup